mircealungu/homepage/content/post/16-11-20-teacher-of-the-year.md

 date = "2016-11-20T12:00:00"
 draft = false
 tags = ["Teaching"]
-title = "Nominated for the Teacher of the Year Award" math = true summary = """
+title = "Nominated for the Teacher of the Year Award!" math = true summary = """
-I have been nominated for the teacher of the year award.
+I have been nominated for the teacher of the year award!
-I consider this an honor that I do not deserve, especially seeing all the other nominations.
-Blame it on the second year students who do not know better.
+I consider this an honor that I do not deserve as an individual, especially seeing all the other nominations.
+However, it is also true that together with my team, we put a lot of effort in coming up with cool project ideas and running them in the timespan of five months.

-However, it is also true that we put a lot of effort in running the projects and coming up with cool project ideas.
-The students enjoyed the team work and learned a lot in the process.
+The (vast majority of the) students reported enjoying team work on real projects and learning a lot in the process.

-Thus the majority
-of the merit goes to me TAs who helped run the projects:
+Thus, many thanks and congratulations for my teaching assistants:
 Laura, Jelle, Georgios, Jeroen, Angelo,
 Alexander, Sybren.
-Congratulations!!

 <!--